psf/elections/README.rst

 - "Name" - the display title, e.g., "Python Software Foundation Board of Directors Election 2018"

 - "Description" - in the past, administrators used this to explain Approval voting and the importance of the election

-- "Type" - there are two here, so use "Election"
+- "Type" - there are two options here, use "Election"

 - "Use voter aliases" - in the past this option was used but it's not apparent if it's 100% necessary